Hattix.co.uk PC Hardware Collection

 I usually use a HDTune test here, since it's quick and does what I need to show you.
 HDTune does not like SAS HDDs.
 Not one bit.
 So, I had to use AIDA64.

 Ouch.
 What's going on?
-The HDD is old and the surface is degraded somewhat.
-The retries on these areas cause the transfer rate to fall.
+The HDD is old and the heads have become degraded somewhat.
+The retries cause the transfer rate to fall.
 If you see this kind of trace on a linear read test, the HDD is either busy at the time (bad time to run the test!) or is degraded and really needs to be replaced pronto!

 That's what happened to this.
 The degradation became so severe that the partition table couldn't be read.
 A full overwrite failed to improve anything, so it was retired from service.

-You don't see 10K HDDs much anymore, although Seagate and Toshiba still produces them with five year warranties and rated for 266 MB/s transfer.
+You don't see 10K HDDs much anymore, although Seagate and Toshiba still produces them with five year warranties, they're "new old stock", no longer in active manufacture, and rated for 266 MB/s transfer.
 This is because SSDs have almost completely replaced them.
 The 10K HDDs still have a density advantage at the same price, but this is slowly evaporating.
 A 1.8 TB 10K unit was around $300 in 2023, while the embarrassingly expensive 15K RPM drives, which only Seagate made as the Exos 15K line (the "Exos" branding is now used for both 7,200 and 5,400 RPM units), were $300 for 900 GB and seemed to be out of production.
 An SSD which would wipe the floor with either of those in every way was around $80.
+The only reason you'd now want a HDD over an SSD is longevity.
+HDDs don't suffer wear from writes so, for extremely write-intensive tasks, a HDD will outlive an SSD by a substantial margin.
+SSDs are also slow at extended writes (sometimes slower than HDDs!), so these applications favour HDD use.
+Typically, this is surveillance and other types of DVR.
+Storing backups is also a task HDDs do better than SSDs at.

 Seagate Laptop Thin SSHD 500GB ST500LM000 (Gen 3)